Huang Xuhua

-Biography
+Huang was bestowed the Medal of the Republic, the highest honorary medal of the People's Republic of China, in September 2019.

+Early life and career

-Huang was born on 12 March 1926 in Swabue, Kwangtung Province, of Jieyang ancestry.
+Huang was born on 12 March 1926 in Swabue, Guangdong Province, of Jieyang Hakka ancestry.
 He graduated from Shanghai Jiao Tong University in 1949.

 After the Sino-Soviet split, Marshal Nie Rongzhen proposed that China develop its own nuclear submarines to break the duopoly of the United States and the Soviet Union, and Mao Zedong accepted the suggestion.
 In 1958, Huang was among the 29 people selected to develop the program, meant to bolster China's nuclear deterrence against the US and the USSR.
 They were based in Huludao, a port on the Bohai Sea in Liaoning Province.

 At the time China was in the midst of the great famine caused by the Great Leap Forward, and technical knowledge was severely limited.
 Huang and his colleagues had very primitive resources, using abacuses to do calculations and gathering information from foreign newspapers.
 When a Chinese diplomat brought from the US toy models of the George Washington-class submarine, Huang was elated to find out that the design his team had made on paper was almost identical to the models.

 When the turmoil of the Cultural Revolution swept through China, Huang and other engineers came under persecution.
 In the late 1960s, Huang, together with scientist Qian Lingxi, was attacked for his "reactionary" background and sent to perform hard labour in the countryside, where he spent two years raising pigs.
 In retrospect, Huang remembered these years as "the only easy time" of his life, as he had no responsibilities other than feeding the pigs.

 In 1970, the Long March I, China's first nuclear submarine, began maritime tests.
 She entered service in 1974, making China the fifth country to own a nuclear submarine, after the United States, the USSR, the United Kingdom, and France.
 The boat was decommissioned more than four decades later, and is now displayed in the Chinese Navy Museum in Qingdao.
-In 1979, Huang was appointed as one of the three deputies to the first chief designer Peng Shilu, for China's nuclear submarine project, and the other two were Zhao Renkai and Huang Weilu.
+In 1979, Huang was appointed one of the three deputies to the first chief designer Peng Shilu, for China's nuclear submarine project, and the other two were Zhao Renkai and Huang Weilu.
 The first nuclear-powered ballistic missile submarine (SSBN) of class 092 was completed and commissioned in 1981.
 In 1983, Huang Xuhua succeeded Peng as the 2nd chief designer and continued working on the nuclear submarine project.